jlangch/venice/doc/readme/datatypes-custom.md

   y)
 ```

-`dissoc` on custom types will turn the custom type back into a standard map because the
+_Note:_ `dissoc` on custom types will turn the custom type back into a standard map because the
 resulting value will not comply with the custom types' rules anymore.